 - Make use of translation memories (this ensures leveraging previously translated content for the new content)

-- Create a glossary (this ensures consistency in using terminology)
+- Create a term base (this ensures consistency in using terminology)

 - Upload a style guide (for instructions with regards to tone, cultural differences, and formatting)